samisquires/dig-eg-gaz.github.io/_pages/contents.md

 ---
 Page images are [here](https://github.com/dig-eg-gaz/page-images), listed by date and page number.

 The pages below represent TEI documents transformed to HTML using a XSL and CSS customizations by [Sarah Stanley](https://github.com/scstanley7).
-Many links are not yet active.
-For reference, see week 28 (July 10-15).

 # 1905